open5gs/open5gs/docs/_docs/troubleshoot/01-simple-issues.md

 ## eNB Connection Issues
 ---
-When a UE connects to Open5Gs MME the log shows the presence of a new S1AP connection the log at */var/log/open5gs/mme.log*:
+When a UE connects to Open5GS MME the log shows the presence of a new S1AP connection the log at */var/log/open5gs/mme.log*:

 ##### No S1AP Connection
 If you're not seeing any S1AP connection attempts check the eNB can contact the IP the MME is on (No firewall / ACLs etc blocking) and that SCTP Traffic is able to be carried across your transmission network.

 **Note:** 3GPP defines SCTP as the transport protocol for S1-AP/S1-CP traffic (not TCP/UDP).
 Not all devices / routers support S1AP, particularly over the Internet.

-If you're confident the service is running and connectivity is able to be established across your transmission network, you should see the *SCTP INIT* packets in TCPdump.
+If you're confident the service is running and connectivity is able to be established across your transmission network, you should see the *SCTP INIT* packets in Wireshark.
 If you're not seeing these packets go back and check your network.

 If you are seeing the SCTP INIT messages and seeing an ABORT after each one, that suggests the SCTP connection is trying to be established.
 Check that the MME service is started and listening on the interface / IP you're sending traffic to.

 ##### S1AP Connection Rejected
-If you're seeing S1AP Connection attempts but seeing them rejected by Open5Gs, the S1AP message show in a packet capture will indicate the rejection reason, as well as in the mme log.
+If you're seeing S1AP Connection attempts but seeing them rejected by Open5GS, the S1AP message show in a packet capture will indicate the rejection reason, as well as in the mme log.
 ```
 $ tail -f /var/log/open5gs/mme.log
 [mme] INFO: eNB-S1[10.0.1.14] connection refused!!! (mme-sm.c:176)